Bulletin #4309, Making Your Own Baby Food

 With a little planning, and a blender, a fork, a strainer, a food mill or a baby food grinder, you can make foods for your baby at home.
 Homemade infant food may help cut food costs, and provide baby with food as nutritious, if not more nutritious, than store-bought baby foods.
 Making your own baby food will also help baby get used to foods the family eats.

 Pureed fruits and vegetables can be prepared from fresh-cooked fruits and vegetables.
 Use the cooked fruits and vegetables without added salt, sugar or fat.
 Puree means to put food through a sieve or grinder to make the food into a liquid-like, smooth texture.
 Some foods, like ripe bananas, can be mashed or pureed with a fork and won’t need to be precooked.
-It may be necessary to add some fluid (formula, breast milk, water or cooking water) to other pureed food to make it the right consistency for your baby.
+It may be necessary to add some fluid (iron fortifield formula, water or cooking water) to other pureed food to make it the right consistency for your baby.

 Canned or frozen fruits and vegetables may also be pureed and used.
 When using commercially processed canned or frozen fruits and vegetables, check the ingredient label.
-Make sure you are not adding extra sugar, salt and fat to your baby’s diet.
-Other unnecessary additives may also be in canned or frozen foods.
+Make sure you are not adding extra sugar, salt and fat to the baby food you make.

 Some commonly home-prepared fruits for babies are ripe mashed bananas, and pureed bananas and applesauce.
 Dried prunes that have been cooked and pureed are another food for baby.
 Fresh pears or peaches in season may also be soft-cooked and pureed.
 Fresh vegetables that can be home prepared and pureed include potato, winter squash, sweet potato, peas, asparagus, and green or wax beans.

-At this stage, try feeding mashed or diced fruit, soft cooked or mashed vegetables; mashed, cooked egg yolk; strained meats or poultry; mashed, cooked dry beans and peas; cottage cheese or cheese cubes; sliced bread; crackers; and juice in a cup.
+At this stage, try feeding mashed or diced fruit, soft cooked or mashed vegetables; mashed, cooked egg yolk; strained meats or poultry; mashed, cooked dry beans and peas; cottage cheese or cheese cubes; sliced bread; crackers; breast milk, infant formula or juice in a cup.

 Tips for Making Homemade Baby Food